 Lifetime income riders or Guaranteed Lifetime Withdrawal Benefits are not a form of annuitization but provide a similar solution: receiving payments for the rest of your life.
 You can choose an income rider if you do not want to annuitize the annuity and still create a guaranteed income for life.

-So let’s go over your options below and check for annuities requiring you to annuitize your contract.
+So let’s review your options below and check for annuities requiring you to annuitize your contract.

 Annuitization Payout Options

-There are seven types of annuitization payout options, but they can vary from product to product.
+There are seven annuitization payout options, but they can vary from product to product.
 Below are the seven types to help you make a better decision.

 Fixed period (Period Certain Annuity)

 What is the annuitization period?
-“Annuity Certain” or “Annuity Period Certain” is when payments are distributed to you for a fixed period of time.
+“Annuity Certain” or “Annuity Period Certain” is when payments are distributed to you for a fixed period.

-In most cases, you can choose a period ranging from 5 years to 30 years with a period certain annuity.
+In most cases, you can choose a period ranging from 5 to 30 years with a particular annuity.

 If you die before the end of the fixed period, the payments continue to pay your designated beneficiary until the period is up.

 Because annuitization rates are low, you’re paying yourself back over time with a little bit of interest, which is currently around 1.25%.